aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](006.png)

 7. On "Encryption" and "Tags" tabs leave the default settings.
-8. On the "Review" tab click "Create".
+8. On the "Review" tab click on "Create".
 9. Wait for the storage account to be created (this may take a few minutes).

 ![](007.png)

 Next, we will proceed to create two separate file shares in our Azure Storage account.
 The 'data' file share will be used to store files that are processed by our Docker container.
 The 'fonts' file share will store font files that may be required for document processing tasks.

-10. Click "Go to resource".
+10. Click on "Go to resource".
-11. In the left menu click "File shares".
+11. In the left menu click on "File shares".
 12. Press on the plus icon to create a new file share.